Benefits of Being Financially Stable | Children's Bureau

 Mental Health

-Research has shown an undeniable link between poor financial health (specifically, increased amounts of debt) and mental health concerns.
+Research has shown an undeniable link between poor financial health, specifically increased amounts of debt, and mental health concerns.
 Children in poverty are also faced with many barriers while growing up.
 Here are a few examples:

-- Half of all adults who report that they are in “problem debt” also have experienced mental health issues.
+• Half of all adults who report that they are in “problem debt” also have experienced mental health issues.

-Fortunately, debt is a solvable issue, and a major benefit of financial stability is reducing these mental health concerns.
-However, if you are working through a mental health crisis, you may not be in a place to tackle financial hurdles just yet.
-Similarly, if there are significant money struggles, paying for mental health treatment may not always seem feasible.
-However, in order to achieve and maintain financial stability, you must make your mental health a priority and take care of yourself first.
-Seek out available resources in your community, talk with a friend, and begin to work towards mental wellbeing.
+However, to achieve and maintain financial stability, you must prioritize your mental health and take care of yourself first.
+Seek out available resources in your community, talk with a friend, and begin to work towards well-being.
 Your financial wellness will follow.

 Stress and Overall Health

 Similarly, one of the most important benefits of being financially stable is that it can help reduce stress.
 Unfortunately, financial stress is a widespread experience.
-According to the American Psychological Association (APA), 72 percent of Americans are stressed about money at least occasionally and 22 percent feel extremely stressed about their finances.
-But it seems that parents, younger generations, and those living in lower-income households (making less than $50,000 per year) are particularly susceptible — they report higher levels of stress than Americans overall, especially when it comes to money, and those who have particularly high stress about money are more likely to say they engage in unhealthy behaviors to manage their stress.
+According to the American Psychological Association (APA), 72% of Americans are stressed about money at least occasionally, and 22% feel incredibly stressed about their finances.

 Stability in the Family

-Unfortunately, children who directly or indirectly experience risk factors associated with poverty have higher odds of experiencing health problems as adults such as heart disease, hypertension, stroke, obesity, certain cancers, and even a shorter life expectancy.
+Unfortunately, children who directly or indirectly experience risk factors associated with poverty have higher odds of experiencing health problems as adults, such as heart disease, hypertension, stroke, obesity, certain cancers, and even a shorter life expectancy.

 Becoming Financially Stable

-- Talk to your kids about money!
 Financial stability (and instability) is intergenerational.
 Instilling values regarding saving, spending, and investing money in your children will help them be successful later in life.
 It’s never too early or too late to start!

-- Similarly, make sure that you and your partner are on the same page about household finances.
-Will you share one bank account, or two?
-Who will pay for what?
-What does each person value the most?
-It is important to have conversations about money when everything is calm and collected, not in the heat of an argument.
-Additionally, it is important to make sure that each person in the relationship has an allocated amount of “free money” in the budget.
-Whether this is $25 or $200, the amount is irrelevant – the goal is to ensure that no one feels trapped.
-Furthermore, having a little leeway with “extras” will help remind you that money is truly an asset and not a burden, while also avoid bigger relational arguments and disputes later on.
+Additionally, it is important to ensure that each person in the relationship has an allocated amount of “free money” in the budget.
+Whether this is $25 or $200, the amount is irrelevant—the goal is to ensure that no one feels trapped.
+Furthermore, having a little leeway with “extras” will help remind you that money is truly an asset, not a burden while avoiding bigger relational arguments and disputes later on.

-Remember, financial security takes time and cannot happen overnight (even in the case of winning the lottery).
-Taking baby steps toward your financial health will not only increase your physical and mental wellness, but reduce stress and increase your family’s stability overall.
-Taking ahold of your financial stability is also a great lesson you can show you children when teaching them the value of money.
-We hope that this new year is a time of achieving your financial goals!
+Remember, financial security takes time and cannot happen overnight, even when winning the lottery.
+Taking baby steps toward your financial health will increase your physical and mental wellness, reduce stress, and increase your family’s stability overall.
+Taking hold of your financial stability is also a great lesson to teach your children the value of money.
+For more lessons on setting financial goals, please contact All For Kids today.

 Sources